dwendrich/monolog-config/README.md

 ## Usage
 ### Logger configuration
-To configure a logger you simply add a key into the `monolog` config section below the `logger` key.
+In your application or module configuration simply add a key to the `monolog` section below the `logger` key.

 For example, a logger with the key `Application\Log` can be set up like this:
 ```php